 With a presence in the UK, and The Netherlands, this is a multinational business.
 Many employees work without regular access to computers or their phones, making communication and connection a challenge.

-As part of the leadership program, Spirit Energy gave its 750 employees access to Hemsley Fraser’s on-demand learning Hub.
-The Hub is a central resource and connects all of the elements of a blended learning program.
+As part of the leadership programme, Spirit Energy gave its 750 employees access to Hemsley Fraser’s on-demand learning Hub.
+The Hub is a central resource and connects all of the elements of a blended learning programme.
 However, working with Hemsley Fraser, Spirit Energy has been using the Hub in new and innovative ways.

 The Hub has become the home of L&D for Spirit Energy.
 In addition to using the Hub to host its own content, Spirit Energy has worked with Hemsley Fraser to create and tailor content which supports staff as they navigate uncertainty.
 Topics include hybrid working, going digital, mental health, and diversity, inclusion and belonging.

 Additionally, Spirit Energy is using the Hub to onboard new staff members, provide employees with user guides and pilot blended learning programmes.
 The Hub’s content is available on-demand and is accessible at the point of need.

 Spirit Energy’s aim was to create an equal learning opportunity for staff working across locations, half of which spent their working day away from screens.
 This means learning in the flow of work is more of a challenge.
 The Hub has helped learning to become closer to operations by demonstrating the benefits to learners and providing them with a positive and easy learning experience.

 The Hub has also helped the organisation to become more self-sufficient in delivering learning programmes.
 By using some of their own content, Spirit Energy ensures maximum engagement by providing context to the learners.

 Additionally, Spirit Energy’s senior team and managers can access the Hub’s dashboard, giving them insight into how employees engage with the learning content.